yujiri8/yujiri.xyz/software/python.md

 <h3 class="bad">Mutable default arguments</h3>

-I debated about putting this on here, but I think it's a sufficiently crazy gotcha to be counted as a criticism that default arguments persist if they're mutable data structures.
+I debated about putting this on here, but I think it's a sufficiently unreasonable gotcha to be counted as a criticism that default arguments persist if they're mutable data structures.
 If you have a function with an argument that defaults to `[]`, and you call the function in such a way that it ends up modifying that list, the next time you call the function it'll default to the damn modified version.
 I can't see when this would ever be the desired behavior and it's extremely counter-intuitive.
 I ended up getting around it by having the arg actually default to None and then `if arg == None: arg = []`.
 That's a hacky solution.

 And yes, I do know why this is the case (functions are objects), but that doesn't make it a good behavior or not extremely confusing for people who haven't run into that yet.
 And moreover it's possible to become quite proficient in Python without acquiring the understanding that functions are objects (I sure didn't until I'd been using it for a few years).

-<h3 class="bad">Single versus double quotes - meaningless decision</h3>

-Okay, this is a *really* small nitpick, I admit.
-But it bothers me to have two options that are functionally equivalent but neither is obviously better (single-quotes are easier to type but more likely to require escaping).
-It raises the question of "which one should I use?" and so I have to spend time making that decision every time I type a string.
-And the decision never really matters, but inconsistency in coding style bugs the hell out of me, as I believe it does out of most programmers, so I wish strings just had to use one or the other and the other would have a different meaning.
-It's not entirely obvious what; maybe single-quotes could be byte strings (instead of `b'text'` being the literal syntax for byte strings) and double-quotes could be Unicode strings?
-IDK.
-But this violates the [Zen of Python](https://www.python.org/dev/peps/pep-0020) principle that "There should be one-- and preferably only one --obvious way to do it."

 <br>